ScriptHost/Euphoria/README.md

 I don't have old changelogs as Akolpa refuses to give them to me.

 # Changelogs :
+(Note that minor updates such as v0**.X** won't be written in Changelogs, unless it's something major.)

 ## v1 - Released on 15/06/2024
 - Initial (re)release of Euphoria.